 What did I do?
 I had to become ok with being alone, fast.

-It also taught me that I need to plan things a little differently next time.
+It also taught me that I need to plan things differently next time.
 And that’s OK.
 Life is a learning curve and feeling lonely didn’t deter me from travelling solo again.

 I can’t wait for the next opportunity.

 YOU MIGHT ALSO LIKE: A Unique Program – Learn How to Solo Travel

 8. Find the Right Accommodation for You

 Finding the right accommodation is important.
 You will feel more comfortable in the right environment.